xshalan/Data-Structure-and-Algorithms-in-Java-Implementation/Chapter3-Notes.md

 5. LinkedList uses more memory comparing to ,e.g, Arrays.
 6. `circular linked list` where last node of the list points back to the first node (or the head) of the list.

+---
+### Recursion
+A method that call itself.
+"Recursive Call."
+By reducing the problem to smaller subproblems.
+1. Useful for problems that have repeated structural form. e.g 'File System'
+2. MUST have a `base case` --> Fixed condition.
+3. One of Flaws, infinite loop
+4. Recursion emphasizes thinking about a problem at `a high level of abstraction`

+#### Linear Recursion